global-asp/asp-source/en/0091_adun-the-beautiful.md

 ##
 Seeing her, Tortoise blew the
-horn, “Head, head, Adun is
+horn, "Head, head, Adun is
-about to run away,” puffed
+about to run away," puffed
 Tortoise.

 ##
 The head went up to Adun and
-said, “Where do you think you
+said, "Where do you think you
-are going?”
+are going?"
 Adun went back to the head's
 house.

 ##
 Eventually Adun consulted a
 diviner about what to do.
 The
-diviner advised, “Go and buy
+diviner advised, "Go and buy
 some bean cakes.
 Soak them in
 palm oil and put them in
-Tortoise's horn.”
+Tortoise's horn."

 ##
 Adun followed the diviner's